veden/Rampant/README.md

 # Notes

-The 0.14.4 factorio version fixed some issues with unit groups commands
+0.14.10 factorio version fixed more pathing issues 0.14.4 factorio version fixed some issues with unit groups commands

 There will be a slight pause the first time this is started up due to indexing all the chunks that have been generated.